Mirrowel/ImaginAI/README.md

 Adventures are individual playthroughs based on a Scenario Template.

+- **Scenario Snapshot System**:
-- **Snapshot System**: When an adventure starts, it takes a "snapshot" of the source scenario.
-Changes to the original template later will not affect ongoing adventures.
+  - When an adventure starts, a frozen "snapshot" of the scenario is created
+  - Changes to the original template later will not affect ongoing adventures
+  - Each adventure maintains complete independence from its source
+  - Snapshots include all scenario data: instructions, plot, cards, and settings
+- **Real-Time Streaming Responses**:
+  - AI responses stream in real-time via Server-Sent Events (SSE)
+  - See narrative generation as it happens with low latency
+  - Smooth, progressive display for immersive storytelling
+- **Intelligent Card Injection**:
+  - Story cards are automatically injected based on trigger word detection
+  - Recent conversation context scanned for relevant keywords
+  - Dynamic, context-aware world-building without manual card selection
-- **Unique Naming**: Give each adventure its own distinct name.
+- **Unique Naming**: Give each adventure its own distinct name
-- **Persistent History**: All player actions and AI responses are saved, creating a complete story log.
+- **Persistent History**: All player actions and AI responses are saved server-side in PostgreSQL
 - **Turn Management**:
-  - **Edit Turns**: Modify the text of any previous player or AI turn.
-The subsequent story will adapt based on these changes upon the next AI interaction.
+  - **Edit Turns**: Modify any previous player or AI turn.
+The story adapts on next AI interaction
-  - **Delete Turns**: Remove any turn from the history.
-The story will adjust accordingly.
-If all turns are deleted, the adventure can be restarted from its opening scene.
+  - **Delete Turns**: Remove turns from history.
+Story adjusts accordingly
+  - **Regenerate Opening**: If all turns deleted, adventure can restart from opening scene
 - **Player Actions**:
-  - **Do**: Describe an action your character takes.
+  - **Do**: Describe an action your character takes
-  - **Say**: Input dialogue for your character.
+  - **Say**: Input dialogue for your character
-  - **Story**: Narrate a piece of the story from an out-of-character perspective, guiding the AI.
+  - **Story**: Narrate from an out-of-character perspective, guiding the AI
 - **AI Controls**:
-  - **Retry**: If unsatisfied with the AI's last response, you can ask it to regenerate.
+  - **Retry**: Regenerate the last AI response if unsatisfied
-  - **Continue**: Prompt the AI to continue the story without specific player input.
+  - **Continue**: Prompt AI to continue story without specific player input
 - **Dynamic Adventure Settings**:
-  - During gameplay, modify the adventure's snapshot of AI instructions, plot essentials, author's notes, and cards via the sidebar.
-These changes affect only the current adventure.
+  - Modify adventure snapshot: AI instructions, plot essentials, author's notes
+  - Add, edit, delete, or duplicate cards within the snapshot
+  - Changes affect only the current adventure, not the source template
 - **Adventure Management**:
-  - View a list of all your adventures, sorted by the last played date.
+  - List view sorted by last played date
-  - Continue any adventure.
-  - Edit the high-level settings of an adventure (name, and its scenario snapshot details via the editor).
-  - Duplicate existing adventures to explore different story branches.
-  - Delete adventures.
+  - Continue, edit, duplicate, or delete adventures
+  - Full CRUD operations on adventure snapshots

 ### Gameplay Interface